jpsank/engl353/README.md

 # ENGL 353 Final Project: Hip Hop Lyrics vs. Geography Linguistic Analysis

 ## Introduction
 This project aims to analyze hip hop lyrics and their relationship to geography.
-The goals of the project are to determine if there are any linguistic patterns in hip hop lyrics that can be attributed to the geographical location of the artist.
+The goals of the project are to determine what linguistic patterns in hip hop lyrics correlate with the geographical location of the artist and whether LLMs encode these patterns.

+RQ: Can we predict the geographical location of a rapper based on the lyrics of their songs?
+What linguistic patterns are predictive?
+To what extent do LLMs encode information predictive of geography?

 ## Existing Literature